Planning to retire in Canada someday?

 Type 2: Defined Benefit Pension Plan (DBPP – Less Common Today)

 According to this plan, the company you work for will pay you a predefined monthly income for life after you retire as an employee of the company.

 The DBPP amount you receive after you retire can be calculated in various ways.
 Typically, the formula used to calculate the payments you receive is based on the average highest salary you made while you were at the company and the number of years of service you provided the company.

 In this plan, the employer is responsible for guaranteeing a certain amount in payments to their employees.
 The benefit is already defined, regardless of the performance of the investment.

-This is fantastic because the employer is entirely responsible for investing the funds, and all the gains or losses that comes with it.
+This is fantastic because the employer is entirely responsible for investing the funds and all the gains or losses that come with it.
 This shifts any investment decision and risk from you to your employer.

 The DBPP is an Endangered Species

 Companies don’t want the risk of having to pay a specific amount of employees anymore, so you’re seeing almost no new issuances of DBPPs in recent years in Canada.